timjogorman/RicherEventDescription/guidelines.md

 Instead, we will be avoiding such a "spiderweb" of temporal relations by attempting to mark *small amounts* of *very informative* temporal relations between notes, using the idea of **narrative containers**.

-## General Dimensions of TLINK annotation
+## General Approach to TLINK annotation

 ### Narrative Containment